jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/01-BasicBasics-1.md

 In this screencast, we'll review:

   * The overall layout of the default RStudio interface
-  * How to create a project and organise your files
+  * How to create a project and organize your files
   * How to create a script
   * The four main quadrants of the RStudio interface and what you can expect to do in each.